AndreKuts/dufap/README.md

             // 9.
 Update state
             updateState { $0.number += 1 }

-//            This update method is not protected if the actions co-occur from different threads/
+            // This update method is not protected if the actions co-occur from different threads
             // state.number += 1

         case .updateTextField(let newText):
             updateState {